KINGS at COYOTES

 Kings: The eighth-seeded Kings dispatched the top-seeded Canucks in five games and the second-seeded Blues in four.
 Quick has been impressive with a 1.55 goals-against average and .949 save percentage.

-has established himself as a force with seven points and a plus-7 rating after scoring only 17 points with a minus-7 rating in 65 regular season games.
+Dustin Penner has established himself as a force with seven points and a plus-7 rating after scoring only 17 points with a minus-7 rating in 65 regular season games.
 Penner has filled a big role in the Kings' top-six along with linemates Mike Richards and Jeff Carter, as well as Brown, Justin Williams and Anze Kopitar.

 The top-six forwards have combined for 47 points in nine playoff games.

-Coyotes: The Coyotes are led by a goalie who has refined his game and become as close to a superstar as this team has.
+Coyotes: The typically non-descript Coyotes are backed by a goalie that has refined his game and become as close to a superstar as this team has.
 Smith has allowed two or fewer goals in eight of his 11 starts and has posted a 1.77 GAA and .948 save percentage along with two shutouts.

 "I think we've gotten more confident playing with the puck," Smith said referring to the defense corps.
 "Early in the playoffs we didn't want it so much.
 We got it and got rid of it.
 I think as we got deeper in the playoffs our 'D' got more comfortable playing with it, playing with the puck, being more poised with it, and started to make a lot more plays with it."